nicholaselich/Strava-ML/README.md

 - Modeling: fitting and tuning the optimal model
 - Inference: making an upcoming race prediction

+Please feel free to peruse the notebooks above to see my thought processes!

 ## Application
 My next race is a 10k Turkey Trot on November 28th and my model says I should complete the race in just under 38 minutes.
 I'm excited to see how close it'll be!